 Intelligence is one of those traits that’s quite important in service dogs.
 After all, service dogs are often trained to do complex tasks and have to know how to do them without fail.
 A good personality, however, is just as important – not only must service dogs learn to love their owner, but they need to be comfortable with anyone who happens to come around.
 In fact, being calm is usually one of the most important qualities that a service dog can have, as they need to work as an extension of their owners rather than causing disturbances when they accompany their owners to new places.

 More than anything, though, your dog needs to be able to form a strong bond with you.
 Service dogs dedicate their lives to a specific person, so you need to find a dog with whom you click.
-You are going to be working as a team for a long time, so you need to make sure that you can build a bond together.
+You are going to be working as a team for a long time, so you need to make sure that you select the best dog breed so that you and your pet can build a bond together.

 The Best Service Dog Breeds